rust-lang/rustc-dev-guide/src/stability.md

 `const fn`, while not directly exposing their body to the world, are going to get evaluated at compile time in stable crates.
 If their body does something const-unstable, that could lock us into certain features indefinitely by accident.
 Thus no unstable const features are allowed inside stable `const fn`.

-Sometimes we do know that a feature will get stabilized, just not when or there is a stable (but e.g. runtime-slow) workaraound, so we could always fall back to some stable version if we scrapped the unstable feature.
+However, sometimes we do know that a feature will get stabilized, just not when or there is a stable (but e.g. runtime-slow) workaraound, so we could always fall back to some stable version if we scrapped the unstable feature.
+In those cases, the rustc_allow_const_fn_unstable attribute can be used to allow some unstable features in the body of a stable `const fn`.

 You also need to take care to uphold the `const fn` invariant that calling it at runtime and compile-time needs to behave the same (see also [this blog post][blog]).
 This means that you